unification-com/haiku-node-prototype/contracts/README.md

 python test/test_validation.py app3
 ```

-config/config.json currently set up with "app1" as the data provider, so the above command is checking app2 and app3's validity/permissions as the data requestors.
+config/config.json currently set up with "app1" as the data provider, so the above command is checking app2 and app3's validity/permissions as the data requesters.